-Targets Strategies Timescale Responsibilities Success Criteria Improve physical The school will take account the Ongoing SLT Enabling needs to be environment of needs of pupils, staff and visitors Governors - met where possible. school environment with physical difficulties and Premises sensory impairments when committee via SBM
+Targets Strategies Timescale Responsibilities Success Criteria Improve physical environment of school environment The school will take account the needs of pupils, staff and visitors with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments Ongoing SLT Governors - Premises committee via SBM Enabling needs to be met where possible.

-Ensure visually planning and undertaking future improvements and refurbishments of the site and premises, such as improved access, lighting, and colour schemes, and more accessible facilities and fittings.
+of the site and premises, such as improved access, lighting, and colour schemes, and more accessible facilities and fittings.
 Risk assessments to be updated where necessary.
-Colourful, lively and relevant Ongoing Teaching and non- Lively and inviting stimulating environment for all children displays in classrooms with inviting role play areas, where appropriate. teaching staff environment maintained.
+Ensure visually stimulating environment for all children Colourful, lively and relevant displays in classrooms with inviting role play areas, where appropriate.
+Ongoing Teaching and non-teaching staff Lively and inviting environment maintained.
 Ensuring all with a disability are able to be involved.
 To be a fully inclusive school.
-Create access plans for individual disabled children as part of IEP process At induction of staff/governor access needs discussed with individual Include questions in the confidential pupil information questionnaire about parents/carer' access needs and ensure that they are met With immediate effect, to be constantly reviewed Teaching and non- teaching staff Enabling needs to be met where possible.
+Create access plans for individual disabled children as part of IEP process At induction of staff/governor access needs discussed with individual Include questions in the confidential pupil information questionnaire about parents/carer' access needs and ensure that they are met With immediate effect, to be constantly reviewed Teaching and non-teaching staff Enabling needs to be met where possible.
 To ensure that the medical needs of all pupils are met fully within the capacity of the school.
 To conduct parent interviews, liaise with external agencies, identifying training needs and establish individual protocols where needed.
-With immediate effect to be constantly reviewed SENDCo School nurse Occupational Health & other specialist agencies Meeting all medical needs, where possible
+With immediate effect to be constantly reviewed SENDCo School nurse Occupational Health & other specialist agencies Meeting all medical needs, where possible Ensuring disabled parents have every Utilise disabled parking spaces for disabled to With immediate effect to be Whole school team To ensure that disabled parents are not discriminated